-DENVER, April 13, 2017 – The Urban Drainage and Flood Control District (UDFCD) will launch its 39th annual flash flood prediction program this Saturday, April 15.
-The program serves the seven-county Denver/Boulder metro area and operates in close partnership with the National Weather Service by providing daily heavy precipitation outlooks and notifying cities and counties concerning developing flood threats.
+DENVER, April 12, 2018 – The Flood Control District will launch its 40th annual flash flood prediction and notification services on Sunday, April 15.
+This long-running program serves the 7-county metro area and operates in close partnership with the National Weather Service, notifying local authorities when flood threats develop.

-Early flood detection is a vital part of UDFCD’s flood warning services, which is enhanced by a large network of automated rain and stream gauges known as the ALERT System.
-This network provides continuous, real-time monitoring of flood conditions and alerts local authorities when threatening conditions occur.
-Twitter users can also receive notifications from the ALERT System when heavy rainfall is occurring in the region.
+Early flood detection is enhanced by a large network of rain and stream gauges known as the ALERT System.
+This network of over 200 stations provides continuous real-time monitoring of flood conditions and sends alerts when alarm thresholds are exceeded.
+Twitter users can receive notifications from the ALERT System when heavy rainfall is occurring in the region.

-Forecasters at Skyview Weather hired by UDFCD provide essential meteorological support by calling 911 communication centers in each county.
-The weather information is then relayed to appropriate agencies, organizations and persons who make public warning decisions and prepare for possible flooding.
+Forecasters at Skyview Weather provide essential meteorological support that includes calling 911 communication centers when flooding is imminent.
+The information is then relayed to the appropriate response agencies.

-During the September 2013 floods, UDFCD’s local flood warning program provided critical information that enabled emergency managers and response agencies to protect many lives.
-While the floodwaters and debris tragically claimed nine lives in 2013, this number was small in comparison to the 143 lost during the Big Thompson Canyon flash flood that happened on July 31 of 1976.
+During the September 2013 floods, this local flood warning service provided critical information that enabled emergency managers and response agencies to protect many lives.
+Although floodwaters tragically claimed ten lives in 2013, this number was small in comparison to the 143 that were lost during the Big Thompson Canyon flash flood in July of 1976.

 Contact: Kevin Stewart, email@example.com, 303-455-6277

 Like us on Facebook | Follow us on Twitter